DiscordMessenger/Purplecord/README.md

 client runs on iOS 3, and iOS 3.1.3 is the last version that will run on the original iPhone, the name "Purplecord" was chosen.

+## Notice

+Do not expect this project to be actively maintained, for the following reasons:
+- I am getting swarmed by work as of late
+- This project isn't in the top list of projects to maintain ([Boron](https://github.com/iProgramMC/Boron) takes the spot)
+- My motivation to write Objective-C isn't as high as I had hoped

+If you are willing to help me develop this client, then please send me pull requests with your work.
+I'd really appreciate it!

 ## Active Issues

 Currently the icons still aren't proper. (for some reason iOS 7 uses the prerendered iOS 6 and older version of the app icon)